 The Suit Remains Off Limits To The Public

-Unlike many other artifacts from the Kennedy administration, the famous pink suit remains protected within a “custom made acid-free box in the climate-controlled National Archives building in College Park, Maryland” along with the rifle used by Lee Harvey Oswald to shoot President Kennedy, bullets, and bullet fragments from the shooting, and millions of pages of records on the assassination.
+Unlike many other artifacts from the Kennedy administration, the famous pink suit remains protected within.
+It’s in a “custom made acid-free box in the climate-controlled National Archives building in College Park, Maryland.”
+Along with the rifle used by Lee Harvey Oswald to shoot President Kennedy, bullets.
+As well as bullet fragments from the shooting, and millions of pages of records on the assassination.
 The famous pillbox hat and gloves were lost in the melee of the assassination.
 The suit and her other accessories and stockings were forwarded to the National Archives by Kennedy’s mother with a handwritten note reading “Jackie’s suit and bag — worn November 22, 1963.”